OlayeniOladipo/CS279r-Tier1-Programming-HW1-Olayeni-Oladipo/README.md

 3) Open up terminal and enter:
 > npm init
 4) Skip if you already have the below installed.
 Otherwise, make sure you have necessary packages installed.
 Enter the following into your terminal.
-> npm install --save express mongoose ejs dotenv
+> npm install --save express mongoose ejs dotenv  <br />
 > npm install --save-dev nodemon
 5) Enter the following in your terminal.
 > npm start